 Finally, the 4th highest ranked option, Status Quo, offers benefits to Metro in that the current system does encourage diversion and benefit the region.
 The benefits are countered by the fact that it would not ameliorate any of the issues outlined in the 2006 report or in this report.
-If Metro prefers Option 4 and chooses to maintain the status quo, RRS recommends the following improvements to the current code and policy:
+If Metro prefers Option 4 and chooses to maintain the status quo, RRS recommends the following improvements to the current code and policy3:

+High Importance

+- Add new definitions to the code to increase clarity - Codify historic exemptions - Increase transparency of code administration through public engagement

+Medium Importance

-High Impo ortance • Add new definitions to the code to increase clarity Codify historic exemptions Increase transparency of code administration n through public engagement Medium I Importance Review management and transportation fee better understating of how they are being approximation s charged by landfills on 'useful' material to gain a .
-Increase reporting and data tracking of reduced ced fee materials Establish a working group to evaluate the Alternative Daily Cover e allowance of wall board and gypsum fines ir • Promote the availability of exemptions and c liscounts Low Impo ortance Investigate an ISO 14001 Environmental Mar nagement System (EMS) • Adopt new administrative procedures for pro omulgating rules as proposed by Metro in 2015.
+- Review management and transportation fees charged by landfills on 'useful' material to gain a better understating of how they are being applied - Increase reporting and data tracking of reduced fee materials - Establish a working group to evaluate the allowance of wall board and gypsum fines in Alternative Daily Cover - Promote the availability of exemptions and discounts

+Low Importance

+- Investigate an ISO 14001 Environmental Management System (EMS) - Adopt new administrative procedures for promulgating rules as proposed by Metro in 2015.